codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 http_errors
 ===========

-By default, CURLRequest will fail if the HTTP code returned is greater than or equal to 400.
-You can set ``http_errors`` to ``false`` to return the content instead:
+By default, CURLRequest will throw ``HTTPException`` if the HTTP code returned is greater than or equal to 400.

+If you want to see the response body, you can set ``http_errors`` to ``false`` to return the content instead:

 .. literalinclude:: curlrequest/026.php